Aaryan-Ajith-Dev/Image-Processing-Project/README.md

 This directory has interfaces that are to be implemented by classes in the EffectImplementation directory.

 b. libraryInterfaces:
 This directory has interfaces that contain apply functions declared as static and native.
-These functions are actually defined in the libraries deirectory in c++.
+These functions are defined in the libraries directory in C++.

 c. effectImplementation:
 This directory has files of the form <feature_name>Implementation.java.
 Each file has a class that defines the apply method and implements a class from the baseEffects directory.